MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/info-protect-client.md

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\MSDRM\ServiceLocation\Activation

 Use one of the following procedures to identify the value to specify for the ServiceLocation parameter.
+Most deployments will be using the Azure Rights Management service (Azure RMS), rather than just the on-premises version, Active Directory Rights Management Services (AD RMS):

-#### For Azure RMS: To identify the value to specify for the ServiceLocation parameter
+#### Azure RMS: To identify the value to specify for the ServiceLocation parameter

 1. Run the [Get-AadrmConfiguration](http://msdn.microsoft.com/library/windowsazure/dn629410.aspx) cmdlet for Azure RMS.
 If you haven’t already installed the Windows PowerShell module for the Azure Rights Management service, see [Installing Windows PowerShell for Azure Rights Management](install-powershell.md).